eotlgarden/eotlgarden.github.io/README.md

 highest offer, we were selected by Lothian Buses on the merit of our project and their desire to protect the space.

-The green is intended to provides habitats, produce food, support pollinators of all kinds and facilitate community projects.
+The green is intended to provide habitats, produce food, support pollinators of all kinds and facilitate community projects.
 In collaboration with local community charities, the Edinburgh Nature Network, ERBG, UOE biodiversity and soil experts, and experienced local growing groups the green will exist as a